enkidevs/curriculum/sql/ddl/alter/sql-practice-alter-table-2.md

 ## Exercise

 Consider `users` table.
 Now, we just realized that `facebook_id` is too verbose for a column name.
 Change the column's name to `fb_id`.
+In order to check your results, write the query for the relationship and `build schema` again.
+After that run the query provided and answer with the data type the result prints.